GWA Calculator Philippines Compute General Weighted Average Free

 GWA stands for General Weighted Average.
 It is the official academic performance metric used by colleges and universities across the Philippines.
 Unlike a simple average that gives every subject equal weight, the GWA multiplies each subject’s grade by the number of credit units it carries before computing the average.
 A 5-unit Engineering major has five times more influence on a student’s GWA than a 1-unit Physical Education class.

-Your GWA appears on your grade slip at the end of every semester.
-It determines scholarship eligibility, Dean’s List recognition each semester, Latin honor qualification at graduation, and in many Philippine job applications it is the first filter employers apply when screening fresh graduates.
+Your GWA determines scholarship eligibility, Dean’s List recognition each semester, Latin honor qualification at graduation, and in many Philippine job applications it is the first filter employers apply when screening fresh graduates.
+On the Philippine grading scale, a grade of 1.00 is the highest possible mark representing 96 to 100 percent performance.
+A grade of 5.00 means the subject was failed.
+A grade of 3.00 is the minimum passing grade at most universities.

-For the complete explanation of what GWA means and why the Philippine scale works the way it does, see our guide on GWA meaning
+For the complete explanation of what GWA means in Philippine education, see our guide on GWA meaning Philippines.

 GWA = Sum of (Grade × Units for each subject) ÷ Total Number of Units